 Like you, we are closely monitoring news related to the COVID-19 outbreak.
 As we respond to this challenging environment, we will update you on our website banner/social media/blogs.
 The safety of our visitors, staff and volunteers is our top priority.
 We thank you for your understanding.

-- Admission for students with valid school ID is $1.
-(Current ID must be shown upon arrival for students over 12.)
+- $10 Per Student (Current ID must be shown upon arrival for students 8 and over)

-Booking a Visit: To visit, please use the below booking calendar.
+Booking a Tour: To visit, please use the below booking calendar.
 Bookings for exterior visits are recommended at least 48 hours in advance.
 Please note that Booking Calendar dates displayed as “booked” are FULLY BOOKED and cannot accommodate additional reservations.
 Dates that are still open to booking will display the number of available spots.

 Payment is due at time of booking.
 All ticket sales are final.
 No refunds or date exchanges will be issued, except when the site is closed in response to elevated fire or Covid-19 concerns.

 Your visit is not confirmed until you receive your receipt of payment in your confirmation email, or hear directly back from the Eames Foundation Staff.
 If you have questions or difficulties, you may reach us at (310) 459-9663 or email@example.com.

 You are visiting a National Historical Landmark located on private grounds.
 Currently special Covid-19 restrictions apply for the safety of staff and visitors.
 Please help us care for Charles and Ray’s home by respecting the directions of our staff and by following these guidelines during your visit:

 - Masks (not bandanas, gaiters, etc.) and social distancing are required.

 - All visitors 12 and older must attest to being vaccinated.